Okocim Brewery: History

-The brewery was established in 1845 by Johann Evangelist Götz (1815-1893), a German beer maker born in Wirtemberg together with Joseph Neumann, from Austria-Hungary, and local Polish noble, Julian Kodrębski.
+The brewery was established in 1845 by Johann Evangelist Götz (1815-1893), a German beer maker born in Wirtemberg, Joseph Neumann from Austria-Hungary, and local Polish noble Julian Kodrębski.
 The first batch of beer was brewed on February 23, 1846.
-During the "Rabacja", an Austrian-inspired peasant uprising in Galicia in 1846, directed at Polish nobility as well as affluent merchants, Götz barely escaped with his life.
+During the "Rabacja", a Polish-inspired peasant uprising in Galicia in 1846, directed at Polish nobility and affluent merchants complicate to Austrian partitioners of Poland, Götz barely escaped with his life.
 He survived thanks to help from local friends and the fact that the workers of his brewery stood up in his defense, certifying that his business provided good pay and decent working conditions.
 In turn, Götz helped to save the life of Julian Kodrębski, who had partly funded his brewery, by hiding him in woods on the banks of the Uszwica river in Brzesko, and providing him with food which was delivered over the course of ten days by workers from the brewery.

 After the death of Neumann, Götz became the sole owner of the brewery.
 He modernized the enterprise and expanded it, adding a malthouse in 1875.
 In 1884 the brewery was visited by J. C. Jacobsen, the founder of Carlsberg brewery in Denmark.

-After the death of Johann Evangelist Götz in 1893, the brewery was taken over by his son, Jan Albin Goetz.
+After the death of Johann Evangelist Götz in 1893, his son, Jan Albin Goetz, took over.
 Jan Albin further expanded the family business, married a Polish aristocrat, and changed his name to Goetz-Okocimski.
-The Götz family quickly assimilated into Polish culture, became Polish patriots and engaged itself in Polish politics.
-Among other endeavors they funded a statue of Adam Mickiewicz, a gallery and the Juliusz Słowacki Theatre in Kraków, contributed money to buy out the Wawel castle from Austrian authorities.
-Jan Albin was also the president of the Koło Polskie ("Polish Circle") in the Austrian parliament, and after Poland regained its independence a senator to the Polish sejm.
+The Götz family quickly assimilated into Polish culture, became Polish patriots and engaged in Polish politics.
+Among other endeavors they funded a statue of Adam Mickiewicz, a gallery and the Juliusz Słowacki Theatre in Kraków, and contributed money to buy the Wawel castle from the Austrian authorities.
+Jan Albin was also the president of the Koło Polskie ("Polish Circle") in the Austrian parliament, and after Poland regained its independence a senator to the Polish Sejm.
 He built a private rail link between the brewery and the Brzesko rail station.
 As the richest person in Lesser Poland at the time, he was also a philanthropist and a patron of the arts; his portrait was painted by Stanisław Wyspiański and Jacek Malczewski.